jacobxperez/rams/.github/CONTRIBUTING.md

 may end up spending a lot of time working on something that we might not want to merge into the project.
 Any contribution to this project will be subject to the same terms and conditions of the [license agreement](https://github.com/jacobxperez/rams#license).
-Be clean on your pull request do **not** try to submit changes that were not agreed upon.
+Be precise on your pull request, and do **not** try to submit changes that were not agreed upon.
 When contributing to this project, ask yourself these questions:

 * Is it essential?
 * Will it add value?